eswan18/gradual-typing-prez/premark_slides/typing-python.md

 A good approach:

 1. Run mypy on the code: `mypy <foldername>`
-    - Expect no errors here, except things like imports that weren't found
+    - Expect no errors here, except configuration issues
 2. Pick a function and add annotations to its parameters and return value.
 3. Run mypy.
 Fix any errors.
 4. Return to step 2 and repeat, until all functions in the code are typed.